jufis/docker/docs/firewall-rules.md

 To secure docker registry:

->allow connections only from docker daemon ip/port
+>setup your firewall to allow connections only from docker daemon ip/port to your.host:5000

-To further secure docker daemon:
+To further secure docker daemon on top of TLS:

->allow connections only from docker clients ip/port
+>setup your firewall to allow connections only from docker clients ip/port to your.host:2376